exercism/deprecated-mentors/tracks/ruby/exercises/hamming/README.md

 ### Too weak Enumerable

-Many students will use `Enumerable#each` to do the looping but have manual counter and index variables
+Many students will use `Array#each` to do the looping but have manual counter and index variables

 ```ruby